mondediefr/docker-rutorrent/README.md

  - Based on Alpine Linux.
  - rTorrent and libtorrent are compiled from source.
  - Provides by default a solid configuration.
- - Filebot is included, and creates symlinks in /data/Media.
  - No **ROOT** process.
  - Persitance custom configuration for rutorrent and rtorrent.
- - Add your own plugins and themes
+ - Add your own plugins and themes.
+ - Filebot is included, and creates symlinks in `/data/media` (choose filebot tag).

 ## Tag available